nicolaiskogheim/somegitconflicts/2_medium/README.md

     }

 // This is still replaced without conflict
-// remember, this was where the `add` method and `subtract` methodwas
+// remember, this was where the `add` method and `subtract` method was
     public static int calc(IntBinaryOperator op, int a, int b) {
         return op.applyAsInt(a, b);
     }